milesand/godaddy-webhook/README.md

 ## Issuer

-In order to communicate with Godaddy DNS provider, we will create a Kubernetes Secret to store the Godaddy `API` and `GoDaddy Secret`.
+In order to communicate with Godaddy DNS provider, we will create a Kubernetes Secret to store the Godaddy API Key and GoDaddy Secret.
 Next, we will define a `ClusterIssuer` containing the information to access the ACME Letsencrypt Server and the DNS provider to be used

 ### Secret

-- Create a `Secret` containing as key parameter the concatenation of the Godaddy Api and Secret separated by ":"
+- Create a `Secret` containing Godaddy API Key and Godaddy Secret:
 ```yaml
 cat <<EOF > secret.yml
 apiVersion: v1